oiishikAD/oiishikAD/README.md

 - ☁️ Cloud: AWS
 - 🛠️ DevOps: Terraform, Docker

-📺 When I'm not coding, you'll often find me immersed in the latest Netflix series or diving deep into the endless sea of YouTube content. 🍿🎥
+📺 When I'm not coding, you'll often find me immersed in Netflix or diving deep into the endless sea of YouTube. 🍿🎥

 📫 Reach out to me at [oishik.sengupta@algodomain.com](mailto:oishik.sengupta@algodomain.com) or connect on [LinkedIn](https://www.linkedin.com/in/oishiksengupta/)!